RasaHQ/rasa-for-beginners/README.md

 2. Make a copy of the `.example-env` and rename it `.env`.
 Add your Airtable API token, Base ID, and Table Name to the file.

 3. Install Rasa Open Source: https://rasa.com/docs/rasa/user-guide/installation/
+(note - this project is compatible with Rasa Open Source version 1.10.x.
+We plan to update this tutorial for the 2.0 release soon)

 4. Install the action server dependencies